 If the data followed a normal distribution, consistent with pure, thermal noise, then this procedure would flag around one measurement in each frequency/LST bin, causing a slight miscalculation of statistics post-flagging.
 To counteract this effect, we calculate the ratio of the variance of a normal distribution, truncated at $\pm3\sigma$ (97.3\%).
 We increase all errors in the power spectrum by a factor of $1.03\approx 1/97.3\%$ to account for this effect.

-We compute the mean of the RFI-removed data for each bin of LST and frequency, creating a dataset comprised of the average over all observations for each LST bin, literally an average day.
-We continue analysis on this data.
+We compute the mean of the RFI-removed data for each bin of LST and frequency, creating a data set that consists of the average over all observations for each LST bin, literally an average day.
+We continue analysis on these data.